aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 # Sample AWS Blockchain Node Runner app for Solana Nodes

-Solana nodes on AWS can be deployes in 3 different configurations: Validator, Light RPC and Heavy RPC.
+Solana nodes on AWS can be deployed in 3 different configurations: Consensus, Light RPC and Heavy RPC.
 In addition, you can choose to deploy those configurations as a single node or a highly available (HA) nodes setup.
 Learn more about configurations on [Solana on AWS documentation page](https://docs.solana.com/TBA) and below are the details on single node and HA deployment setups.

 ## Overview of Deployment Architectures for Single and HA setups